How to Build a Bin Store

 How to Build a Bin Store Yourself

 Now, it’s time to get to the method needed for this job.
-We break down how to build a wheelie bin store with the following steps.
+We break down how to build a wheelie bin store with the following steps, although if you'd prefer then simply hire a local carpenter and joiner instead:

 Step 1 - Add a Post

-First, using a shovel, dig two holes sufficient to hold wooden posts.
-A roughneck mutt can be employed prior to shovelling.
+Using a shovel, dig two holes sufficient to hold wooden posts.
+If you wish, use a post-hole digger or roughneck mutt to help get you started.
 This should be just above the height of the bin.
 These will be positioned at the front and back of the left-hand side of the structure and will provide support and stability.

 how to build a bin store step 1